Periyar: Factionism in the Justice Party

 When B. Munuswamy Naidu became the Chief Minister of Madras Presidency in 1930, he endorsed the inclusion of Brahmins in the Justice Party, saying:

 So long as we exclude one community, we cannot as a political party speak on behalf of, or claim to represent all the people of our presidency.
 If, as we hope, provincial autonomy is given to the provinces as a result of the reforms that may be granted, it should be essential that our Federation should be in a position to claim to be a truly representative body of all communities.
 What objection can there be to admit such Brahmins as are willing to subscribe to the aims and objects of our Federation?
 It may be that the Brahmins may not join even if the ban is removed.
 But surely our Federation will not thereafter be open to objection on the ground that it is an exclusive organisation.

 Though certain members supported the resolution, a faction in the Justice Party known as the "Ginger Group" opposed the resolution and eventually voted it down.
-Ramasamy, who was then an observer in the Justice Party, criticised Munuswamy Naidu, saying:
+Periyar, who was then an observer in the Justice Party, criticised Munuswamy Naidu, saying:

 At a time when non-Brahmins in other parties were gradually coming over to the Justice Party, being fed up with the Brahmin's methods and ways of dealing with political questions, it was nothing short of folly to think of admitting him into the ranks of the Justice Party.

 This factionism continued until 1932 when Munuswamy Naidu stepped down as the Chief Minister of Madras and the Raja of Bobbili became the chief minister.